lubianat/semantic_web_course_report/manuscript.md

 # Acknowledgements

-This work has been done within the scope of a slightly larger ongoing project in a collaboration with João Vitor Ferreira Cavalcante available at https://github.com/jvfe/wikidata_panglaodb/.
+This work has been done within the scope of a slightly larger ongoing project ([https://github.com/jvfe/wikidata_panglaodb](https://github.com/jvfe/wikidata_panglaodb)) in a collaboration with João Vitor Ferreira Cavalcante.

 This work has been supported by grant #2019/26284-1, São Paulo Research Foundation (FAPESP).